PIH/openmrs-distro-pihemr/README.md

 $ mvn openmrs-sdk:deploy -Ddistro=api/src/main/resources/openmrs-distro.properties -U
 ```

+Note that some of these steps will be repeated often enough that they warrant
-(I have created a shell script shortcut to execute the two commands above, pihemrDeploy.sh)
+creating shortcuts.
+In particular, we have created a shell script shortcut to execute the two
+commands above, pihemrDeploy.sh) See [Making things easy](#making-things-easy).

 To run the server:
 ```